aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/isis_underlay_lab_guide.rst

          ping 2.2.2.2 source 1.1.1.1

 #.
-Configure the remain Service Provider nodes (**EOS3 - EOS8**) for IS-IS using the steps above.
+Configure the remaining Service Provider nodes (**EOS3 - EOS8**) for IS-IS using the steps above.
 Verify routing tables
    only show advertised Loopback0 interfaces for all nodes.